UnfortunateGames/g2J-Re-Code/source-tools/README.md

 > Remember to do this since you might leak your saves lol

+- A linter

+> For all your garbage code to be removed!

 - And a reformatter!

 > Cause I suck at programming, though idk if you'll need this